Arronk/My-Coding-Journey/log.md

 I have a lot to learn and practice in C and writing programs in general it isn't easy.
 I managed to get it complete but not without assistance....again.
 Retraining my brain to thinking in code is not going to happen overnight!

+## Day 71: 18.06.2018

+### Progress: Almost finished off the Advanced CSS Course

+Another hour or so and i'll be done with the course.
+It's been a terrific learning experience but I still have a long way to go to master modern front end web design CSS, Flex and Grid.
+Will host the final project and link tomorrow night.